J-1 Visa Convention Services Manager Jobs

 Search Migrate Mate for J-1-compatible host employers

-Use Migrate Mate to identify hotel groups, convention centers, and event management firms that have hosted J-1 Trainees before.
+Use Migrate Mate to identify hotel groups, convention centers, and event management firms that have hosted J-1 visa Trainees before.
 Targeting hosts with prior J-1 experience shortens the placement timeline significantly.

 Target convention properties affiliated with national hotel brands